paul-grassi/800-63-3/sp800-63b/sec4_aal.md

 ####4.2.4.
 Reauthentication

-**I so badly want remember my device here**

 At AAL 2, authentication of the subscriber SHALL be repeated at least once per 12 hours, regardless of user activity.
 Reauthentication of the subscriber SHALL be repeated following a no more than 30 minutes of user inactivity.
-It is permissible to prompt the user to cause activity just before the inactivity timeout, if desired.
-Reauthentication requires the use of both authentication factors.
+The CSP MAY prompt the user to cause activity just before the inactivity timeout, if desired.
+Reauthentication MAY use one of two authentication factors if the AAL2 requirements of [Section 5.2.4](sec5_authenticators.md#reauth_sm) are met.

 ####4.2.5 Security Controls
 The CSP SHALL employ appropriately tailored security controls from the moderate baseline of security controls defined in [[SP 800-53]](sec10_references.md/#SP800-53) and SHALL ensure that the minimum assurance requirements associated with the moderate baseline are satisfied.